-This “gas” operating system is based on the “piston mode” of operation where the bolt is pushed backwards by a piston and a pushrod or “operating rod”.
+This “gas” operating system is based on the “piston mode” of operation where the bolt is pushed backwards by a piston attached to a pushrod or “operating rod”.
 The Garand and the AK47 are prime examples.
 The other method is “direct impingement” where the gas pressure pushes directly against the bolt.
 The original Swedish Ljungman AG42, the French MAS 49 and American M16 would be examples.

 An unusual bias on the part of the German military at that time, was no gas pressure should be diverted from the barrel because of a perceived loss in velocity to the bullet.
 The German military was so adamant about this perceived loss that it refused to acknowledge the gas driven system until WWII.
 Even then, the initial design incorporated a shroud around the barrel partially trapping the gas pressure after the bullet left the muzzle. i.e. G41

 (Courtesy of German Military Rifles 1871-1945, pg.
 181)

 A gas selector valve was incorporated at the front of the gas tube.
 It is a two-position lever.
 Gas modes are “on” or “off”.

-The purpose of firing manually over autoloading is accuracy.
-The manual mode allows more accurate shooting than in autoload.
+An obvious purpose of firing manually over autoloading is accuracy.
+The manual mode allows more accurate shooting than in autoloading mode.
 (See Range Report section).
 In close combat situations, autoloading would be preferred.

 On the Models 1915 and 1917, you will find a locking screw which does not permit the shooter to turn off the gas system.